bah-insignia/zcmd-demo-rudimentary/README.md

 # Port Conflicts
 In general all the demo containers use port __8080__ so you will get port conflict error messages if you try to run more than one at the same time.
 Ways around this?

 **Option 1**: Run one machine or stack demo at a time.
-Close all existing containers with this command before starting a new machine or stack.
+Kill all conflicting containers before starting a new machine or stack.
 One easy way to kill all running containers ...

 > zcmd kac